NYPL-Simplified/circulation/docker/README.md

 ## Using This Image

 You will need **a PostgreSQL instance url** in the format `postgres://[username]:[password]@[host]:[port]/[database_name]`.
-With this URL, you can created containers for both the web application (`circ-webapp`) and for the background cron jobs that import and update books and otherwise keep the app running smoothly (`circ-scripts`).
+With this URL, you can create containers for both the web application (`circ-webapp`) and for the background cron jobs that import and update books and otherwise keep the app running smoothly (`circ-scripts`).
 Either container can be used to initialize or migrate the database.
 During the first deployment against a brand new database, the first container run can use the default `SIMPLIFIED_DB_TASK='auto'` or be run manually with `SIMPLIFIED_DB_TASK='init'`.
 See the "Environment Variables" section below for mroe information.

 ### circ-webapp (**deprecated:** circ-deploy)